Tuesday, 22 October 2024

 After stripping off all the tin-ware I found that the area around the oil cooler was where the problem was and after removing the oil cooler, I found a seal with a damaged edge.
 So I fitted new seals and rebuilt the engine and put the engine back in again.
 I ran the engine and it still leaked !!
 (Oh Bother ***!!!****, I said).
 So the engine had to come out again.

-This time, I read that some of the oil cooler seals were softer than others and so when through my collection of seals and found the recommended harder seals and fitted them.
+This time, I read that some of the oil cooler seals were softer than others and so went through my collection of seals and found the recommended harder seals and fitted them.
 I rebuilt the engine again and fitted it back in the car.
 Guess what?
 It still leaked.

 Engine out for the third time, this time damaging the new seal around the rear valance (I had to buy another new one, and stripped the engine for the third time.
 This time I checked the oil cooler itself, which was brand new.
 I pressurised it and it showed no sign of leaking.
 So I rebuilt the engine again, this time using a different sealant (Silicon) and refitted it back in the car yet again.